of graduate employers say relevant experience is essential to getting a job with them

 You will be looking at the nature of the business events sector, examining the scope of business events, identifying stakeholders, considering funding options and event competency standards.
 You will source business leads, manage client relationships and conduct pre-event and post-event activities, as well as considering the future of the business event sector.

-Human Resources for Hospitality Managers
+People Management for Hospitality Managers

 Management of Food and Beverage Operations